 - All property managers should be regulated, that includes private landlords that manage their own property as well as property managers at Community Housing Providers and Kainga Ora.
-If we want a fair rental market property managers need to be held to a high standard, and private landlords aren’t any exception.
+If we want a fair rental market property managers need to be held to a high standard, and private landlords shouldn’t get an exception.

 How can you have your say?

-You don’t have to wait for the Renters United submission to have your say, you can do it right now!
+You don’t have to wait to have your say, you can do it right now!
 We’ve created a quick submit that you can use to have your say in under 5 minutes.
 All you have to do is tick the sentences that you agree with and then you can easily copy and paste the text into the parliament website!

 Make a custom submission in 15 minutes

-If you want to make a custom submission on the Housing and Urban Development website you can use this guide to help curate your response.
-To get started follow the steps “Make a submission using the online HUD tool”
+If you want to make a custom submission on the Housing and Urban Development website you can use our submission to help curate your response.

 You can then complete your submission on the parliament website.